Remove Book Remove Internet Remove Risk

 Adam Shostack

-I hate reviewing books by people I know, because I am a picky reader, and if you can’t say anything nice, don’t say anything at all.
+An unexpected book review.
+I hate reviewing books by people I know, because I am a picky reader, and if you can't say anything nice, don't say anything at all.
 I also tend to hate management books, because they often substitute jargon for crisp thinking.
 It is not a book for the CSO.
-The book is organized into two major parts.
+Here's how to interpret results.